 To qualify for the grant, you must meet certain criteria, including in relation to academic achievement, and undergo a means test.
 The grant-awarding authority is Student Universal Support Ireland (SUSI).

-SUSI processes all grant applications for 2020-2021 through this website:
+SUSI processes all grant applications for 2021-2022 through their website (link below).

 We also offer our students a range of academic and sport scholarships.